PaulFreund/WebLaunch/Readme.md

 # WebLaunch #

 WebLaunch is an extension for the Kindle Touch ( and probably the Kindle PaperWhite too ) with JailBreak and the application launcher KUAL.
-It is designed to open a URL without the browser frame (the black status bar is still there) to make it look like a native application.
+It is designed to open a URL without the browser frame (the black status bar can be removed too) to make it look like a native application.

 ## Installation ##